najclark/leetcode-leaderboards/README.md

 - [x] Question history for each leaderboard
 - - [x] Display question content
 - - [x] Display status of user submissions
+- - [x] Add join link to page if user isn't registered for leaderboard
 - [ ] User settings
-- - [ ] Be able to change leetcode username
+- - [x] Be able to change leetcode username
  - - [ ] Leetcode username verification
 - - [ ] Be able to toggle between leaderboard card and list layouts
 - [x] Be able to leave a leaderboard
-- - [ ] Are you sure you want to leave confirmation
-- - [ ] Logic to handle assigning a new admin when an admin leaves
-- [ ] Display order of submissions in order of points (with current user first)
+- [x] Display order of submissions in order of points (with current user first)
-- [ ] Add hover on question expiration to display in local time
+- [x] Add hover on question expiration to display in local time
+- [ ] Update points when a contest is over

 ## Goals for Release 1.1 🔮
 - [ ] Topic tags integration